 Paula was three months pregnant with Rader’s first child when, unknown to her, her husband began to advertise his crimes covertly.

-Rader allegedly took some time off his murder streak after his wife told him that she was pregnant, “I was so excited, for us and our folks.
+Dennis Rader allegedly took some time off his murder streak after Paula Dietz told him that she was pregnant, “I was so excited, for us and our folks.
 We were now a family.
 With a job and a baby, I got busy.”

-But Paula did not ask questions, even when the clues added up.
+But Paula Dietz did not ask questions, even when the clues added up.

 Nor did she ask him about the mysterious sealed box he kept in their home.
 She never even once tried to look inside.

 If she had, she would have found a treasure chest of horrors, which Rader referred to as the “mother lode.”
-It contained mementos from her husband’s crime scenes: dead women’s underwear, driver’s licenses, also pictures of him dressed up in his victims’ underwear, choking himself and burying himself alive, re-enacting the ways he’d killed them.
+It contained mementos from the BTK Killer’s crime scenes: dead women’s underwear, driver’s licenses, along with pictures of him dressed up in his victims’ underwear, choking himself and burying himself alive, re-enacting the ways he had killed them.

 “Part of my M.O. was to find and keep the victim’s underwear,” Rader explained in an interview.
 “Then in my fantasy, I would relive the day, or start a new fantasy.”